 I believe that fundamental analysis is ideally suited for any investor who has a daytime job and wants to generate wealth by investing in stock markets.
 I have tested both the waters and I do not think that I would ever want to turn back to technical investing.

 Dear Dr Malik,

-Benjamin Graham also talked about margin of safety.
+Benjamin Graham also talked about the margin of safety.
 Anyway, I enjoyed reading your article and the criticism of technical analysis.
-I think you have made good use of contrarian approach with your stock selection technique.
+I think you have made good use of the contrarian approach with your stock selection technique.
 I also think you would have made more money if you had followed the trend and technical analysis strategies; you would have certainly had more returns (add opportunity cost of holding investment) if you had used trend analysis- buying Allahabad Bank during April-May 2009 (break of downtrend) than buying in Jun 2008 and similarly for others.

 Fundamental analysis is important but it’s not everything.
-Without a doubt for long term investing, value investing is superior method; however, it will be difficult to practice for small investors.
+Without a doubt for long term investing, value investing is a superior method; however, it will be difficult to practice for small investors.
 You got to have lots of money so that you can buy in every dip.
-Small investors, who can’t hold for ages, will cry if breakout takes longer than anticipation.
+Small investors, who can’t hold for ages, will cry if a breakout takes longer than anticipation.

 For a small investor, technical analysis in conjunction with money management (position sizing), risk management (stop loss) can also win big.
 I have made 82% while market provided only 12% in 9 months period.
-The most importing thing is profitable belief about the stock, trading discipline and know how to cut losses short and let profit run using a trading system.
+The most importing thing is profitable belief about the stock, trading discipline and know-how to cut losses short and let profit run using a trading system.

 I bet you can not completely ignore technical analysis if you want to make your investment decision objective and profitable.